Nyakki-Labs-0x420/sslpwn/README.md

 sslpwn --scan https://target.com
 ```

-Scans for all eleven vulnerabilities and writes a report to `reports/<hostname>/report.{md,txt,html}`.
+Scans for all eleven vulnerabilities concurrently using asyncio.
+A report is written to `reports/<hostname>/report.{md,txt,html}`.
 If vulnerabilities are found, you will be asked whether to exploit them.
 Use `-y` to skip the prompt.

 **Credentials for exploitation:**
 - Cookie-based attacks (BEAST, Lucky13, POODLE, Heartbleed, Ticketbleed, ROBOT, Renegotiation) require `--cookie-name` and `--cookie-value`.